nicomwong/nicomwong/README.md

 Hey!
-I'm a DevOps Egineer at [Advocates for Human Potential](https://www.ahpnet.com/).\
+I'm a DevOps Engineer at [Advocates for Human Potential](https://www.ahpnet.com/).\
-Previously, I was a Software Engineer working at Amazon on a backend graph database for their e-commerce website, [amazon.com](https://www.amazon.com/).
+Previously, I was a Software Engineer working at Amazon on a backend graph database for the e-commerce website [amazon.com](https://www.amazon.com/).

-My favorite hobby is working in the terminal and using Vim!
+My favorite hobby is working on the terminal!

 [e-mail](mailto:nicowong8@gmail.com)\
 [linkedin](https://www.linkedin.com/in/nicomwong/)\